gzweigle/open-hybrid-piano/firmware/research/ips2_damper/README.md

-# IPS 2.0 Damper
+# IPS 2.X Damper

-Code specific to the damper processing code running on IPS 2.0.
+Damper processing code running on a Teensy 4.1 processor and the IPS 2.X mainboard.